mrossini-ethz/parseq/README.md

 ## Upcoming features
 These features _may_ be implemented in the future:

+ * Enable (optional?) packrat parsing (a working implementation already exists)
  * Short forms for combined nonterminals, e.g.
    * `(? (and ...))`
    * `(? (or ...))`
+   or multiple arguments to `(? ...)` signifying either a sequence or a choice.
+ * Non-greedy expressions
  * Destructuring of rule arguments to allow nesting and `&key`, `&rest`, `&optional` etc.
- * Enable packrat parsing
- * Support for streams
+ * Support for streams (how?)
+ * Speed and efficiency
  * Custom terminals
- * Custom non-terminals
+ * Custom non-terminal expressions
  * Custom sequences, i.e. parse _anything_

 ## Warnings
 Please heed the following warnings:

  * The interface and behaviour of parseq are not yet frozen.
-   New versions may break programs using the package.
+   New versions may break programs using the library.
-   If you intend to use the package, please let me know so I can inform you of any changes.
- * The package should work with SBCL, CMUCL, ECL and CLISP.
+ * The library should work with SBCL, CMUCL, ECL and CLISP.
    Other lisp implementations are untested.
  * Parseq comes with no warranty whatsoever.

 ## Licence